Fawzia Mirza: Film and web series

 In 2016, she announced her film Signature Move (2017) starring Shabana Azmi in the role of her mother.
 Fawzia produced, starred in and co-wrote with Lisa Donato.
 The film world premiered at SXSW and won over 14 awards all over the world, including the Jury Prize for US Narrative at Outfest, Best Narrative Film at Columbus International, Best Director and Best Actress at Out San Diego, Audience Award for Best Narrative in Connecticut, and Mirza won a Jury prize at the Canadian South Asian Mosaic Film Festival.
 The film was inspired by her actual ex-girlfriend and their relationship in the city of Chicago.

 She wrote for the CBS show The Red Line executive produced by Ava Duvernay and Greg Berlanti.
 Her episode marked the first instance of a gay-Muslim romance on network television.

-In 2020, her feature screenplay adaptation of Me, My Mom & Sharmila was accepted into the Toronto International Film Festival Writers Studio and Filmmaker Lab.
+In 2020, her feature screenplay adaptation of The Queen of My Dreams was accepted into the Toronto International Film Festival Writers Studio and Filmmaker Lab, under the working title Me, My Mom & Sharmila.
 She was one of five women selected to FUSE 2, Paul Feig's writer/director incubator program and will develop a short film with Powderkeg in 2021.
 In 2021, she was added to Peter Luo's Starlight Media's Stars Collective.

+The Queen of My Dreams was nominated for 5 Canadian Screen Awards, including Best Adapted Screenplay for Fawzia Mirza.
+It won 2 awards, Best Performance in A Drama (Amrit Kaur) and Best Original Song.
+Kaur's speech went viral for her support of Palestine.

+She was co-winner, with Karen Knox for We Forgot to Break Up, of the DGC Award for Best Direction in a Feature Film in 2024 for The Queen of My Dreams.